dino-/custom-udev-pa/README.md

 but I'm not sure this was useful

-Once you have added or made changes to the `.rules` file, test to see if your script is being run
+Once you have added or made changes to the `.rules` file, test to see if your script would be run

     # udevadm test "/devices/pci0000:00/0000:00:14.0/usb3/3-5/3-5:1.0/bluetooth/hci0/hci0:256"

-And look for lines starting with `run: ` which should show your script being invoked if there are matches.
+In the output look for lines starting with `run: ` which means your script would be invoked.

-### pulse audio
+### Configuring pulse audio for the user and the script for switching audio

-keywords: sound pulse audio pulseaudio pa
+#### Discover pulseaudio sinks

+Use the script in this project `root/home/USER/bin/list-sinks-brief.sh` to see the pulseaudio sinks your user has available.
+We'll use these in the next steps to configure pulseaudio and the switch script.

-We'll need to get the device "Name" values for the sinks that pulseaudio has for your user.
-These will be used to script things with `pactl`
+We'll need to get the device "Name" values for the sinks that pulseaudio has available for your user.

+This command will get those for you

     $ pactl list sinks | grep -e "Sink " -e "Name" -e "Mute"

-This output could be monitored for connection and mute status with watch

-    $ watch 'pactl list sinks | grep -e "Sink " -e "Name" -e "Mute"'
+This command is also available in a convenience script in this project

+    $ ./bin/list-sinks-brief.sh

+#### Configure pulseaudio

+On Ubuntu, the default configuration for pulseaudio was fighting me when devices were connected and programs were being run.
+To take back control of some of this it was necessary to make a custom user copy of `pulse/default.pa`

 To get the default settings for pulseaudio to stop fighting me wrt default sinks and volume settings, I made a copy of the `defaults.pa` file